wsprtv/wsprtv.github.io/docs/README.md

 <img src="images/img4.png" width=360>

 The Equator is shown as a grey horizontal line.
-The first spot in the track (after `start_date`) is green, while the latest one is red.
+The first spot in the track (after `start_date`) is green, while the last one is red.
 Night / day regions are indicated on the map by grey shading.

 ### Spot Info